omgnetwork/omgnetwork.github.io/docs/watcher/manage-vps.md

 1. Go to `Settings > Apps`, select `Manage optional features`.
 2. Click the `Add a feature` button.
 3. Find `OpenSSH Client`, click `Install`.
-4. Test if the client works with `ssh` command in your terminal.
+4. Test if the client works with the `ssh` command in your terminal.

 <!--END_DOCUSAURUS_CODE_TABS-->